 This change is even more evident when you drive in a different country.
 Within a country, every place has a driving behaviour that is slightly different from each other.

 Among the countries that we have driven in, we found the local (non-expat) drivers of UAE most aggressive.
 They have no tolerance and express rage easily.
 In Greece, the driving on the mainland is a pleasure.
 We found crazy drivers on Crete.
 They are rash, overtake from the wrong side and have no qualms about driving with two wheels in the slow lane and two in the shoulder!
 They happily take a pee-break on the highway, just like us Indians!
 Spain was fine until we got to Madrid.
 Madrilenos vroom vroom faster than is required and pick up a fight and curse the cop that stops them when they flout the rules!
 The two-wheeler ‘menace’ in Bali, Indonesia is no menace at all for the Indian driver!
 To a large extent they drive by the rule book.
 Jumping the red traffic light is pretty common though, both within the city and on the highway.
 Bali has these funny right-of-way rules for T-junctions that have a small roundabout.
 You would typically think that you need to go around the roundabout when you want to drive from the arms of the T to the stem of the T or from the stem to either arm.
 In Bali, you don’t.
 You simply slide toward the front of the roundabout momentarily mingling and dodging oncoming traffic and then getting into your lane.
-Germany was the best experience.
+Driving in Germany was the best experience.
 Nothing to complain or crib or comment about!
-Just that friendly drivers of oncoming traffic flash their lights to warn you of checks by cops enroute.
+‘Friendly’ drivers of oncoming traffic flash their lights to warn you of checks by cops enroute.
 So do people in Spain.
-But i hear its against the rules but they did it nevertheless!
+But I hear its against the rules but they did it nevertheless!

 So, what is your mode of transport when you travel?
 Do you use public transport or only fly or rent a car or ???
 Share your thoughts and views.
 Look forward to your comments!